 From a young person’s perspective, it is easy to understand where this drive is coming from.
 Until working with VMAGROUP, my understanding of the terms ‘marketing communications’, ‘digital marketing’ and ‘online marketing’ were extremely limited.
 Furthermore, my understanding of the career opportunities and job titles in the sector were next to nil.
 In an industry that is so clearly an important contributor to the UK economy, surely questions such as, ‘Marketing communications-what does it even mean and why is it relevant?’ really need to be top of the agenda.

-If you are interested in developing your career in marketing communications, or would like to talk to one of our experienced consultants about hiring the best marketing communications talent into your team, please call Peter Bush today.
+If you are interested in developing your career in marketing communications, or would like to talk to one of our experienced consultants about hiring the best marketing communications talent into your team, please call Elinor Lara today.